 At Vegan Wines we are big promoters of animal-free agriculture.
 Not many (if any) vegan wine certifications take the soil into account when they claim to be vegan, and this is what sets us apart from others in the industry thus far.
-As often as we hear the question “but I thought all wine was vegan?” and explain animal by-products is used in the winemaking process, we are now opening up the discussion: what is in the soil of the products you eat and drink?
+As often as we hear the question “but I thought all wine was vegan?” and explain animal by-products are used in the winemaking process, we are now opening up the discussion: what is in the soil of the products you eat and drink?

 What does animal-free agriculture really mean?

 It means we only support wineries whose farming methods do not use animals or animal products.
-Animal-free farmers and vine growers don’t keep domesticated animals, unless they are there solely as animal companions, nor do they use animal products such as farmed animal manures or animal parts (bone meal, blood meal, fish meal, feathers).
+Animal-free farmers and vine growers don’t keep domesticated animals unless they are there solely as animal companions, nor do they use animal products such as farmed animal manures or animal parts (bone meal, blood meal, fish meal, feathers).
 In other words, they practice veganic agriculture.

 What is veganic agriculture?

-It’s a way to farm that don’t use any slaughterhouse by-products or manures to grow fruits and vegetables.
+It’s a way to farm that doesn’t use any slaughterhouse by-products or manures to grow fruits and vegetables.
 Most people think about manure as not being harmful to animals because it’s a natural by-product or waste, but farmers actually buy truckloads of manure from factory farms.
 By buying manure from these farms, we are indirectly supporting this industry, and the idea of doing so in any way, not to mention adding toxic waste products into the soil that will produce the wines we drink, is to us not very clean, organic or ethical.
-Animal manure from these farm naturally will contain the same antibiotics, hormones and other harmful ingredients these poor animals have been injected with.
+Animal manure from these farms naturally will contain the same antibiotics, hormones, and other harmful ingredients these poor animals have been injected with.

-In the same way we want to avoid wines that use egg whites, fish bladders, gelatin and whey in the fining process, Vegan Wines feel we should also avoid products grown using manure.
+In the same way, we want to avoid wines that use egg whites, fish bladders, gelatin, and whey in the fining process, Vegan Wines feel we should also avoid products grown using manure.
 Whether the manure or other animal by-products will be present in the end products, the point is we believe we should distance ourselves from any practice that uses animal products, period.

 What do farmers who don’t utilize animal manure use instead?